dmustanger/7dtd-ServerTools/README.md

 <br>
 Admin chat: admins can send all other online admins a direct private message<br>
 <br>
-Clan manager: create clan tags, add players, hire officers and rule the server as a elite crew.
-Clan name is set in chat<br>
+Clan manager: create clan tags, add players, hire officers and rule the server as a elite crew<br>
 <br>
 Remove entity: remove a live entity from the game using its entity id via console<br>
 <br>